The History of our Parish

 With no funds or supplies, the community came together to plan the Mission’s first liturgy service and within one week everything miraculously came together.
 An alter cloth was sewed; makeshift icons were manufactured by enlarging internet graphics and pasting them to cardboard; essential liturgical supplies were provided by a retired priest in Miami; and so on.
 The first Divine Liturgy took place at Trinity Catholic HS on January 11, 2004.
 The following month, the Mission was formally incorporated with the State of Florida as the Greek Orthodox Mission of Greater Ocala.
 In only two months, the congregation had grown to 25 parishioners—it would continue to grow every week thereafter.

 In the beginning of his time with us, Fr.
 Papadeas held services twice per month to afford him time to care for his beloved wife, Presbytera Bess.
 That Easter, a miracle in and of itself, a parishioner fabricated an Epitaphio out of PVC pipes, after which the ladies of the Church decorated it with flowers, ferns, and all manner of greenery.
 It was a beautiful sight to behold, and one which our blessed Presbytera was able to enjoy.
 She celebrated Easter with us and participated in the Holy Resurrection of our Lord.
 One week later, she left our earthly realm to be with our Lord and Savior.
+Fr.
+Papadeas donated all the memorial donations received on her behalf to our building fund, devoted for the construction of the first phase of our Church.
+Then he began serving our community every week after his dear wife passed.
+In order to do this, every Saturday, Father Papadeas (only 92 years young) drove 80 miles from Daytona Beach to Bible Study and would stay for services on Sunday.
+He said our community helped him grieve and gave him renewed purpose to continue ministering.
+We were very glad, lucky and honored to have Father Papadeas serving our community.

 St. Mark the Evangelist Greek Orthodox Church